Litharge/realtrends/README.md

 # realtrends
-A package to scrape google trends and estimate absolute (real) search volumes of given terms.
+A package to scrape Google Trends and estimate absolute (real) search volumes of given terms.
 Data is presented as a DataFrame.

 ## Install